fyassine/student-form/README.md

-a simple survey for students
+a simple survey page for students with HTML and CSS